daveosborne/brackets-vimderbar/README.md

 # Vimderbar
 (a play on the German word _wunderbar_)
-is an extension meant to bring vim-like functionality to Adobe's [Brackets](http://brackets.io).
+is an extension meant to bring vim-like functionality to [Brackets](http://brackets.io).

 ![""](http://i.minus.com/icUlXjWzr6m1d.png)